Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 A balance transfer fee typically equates to approximately 3% of 5% of the total amount of money you transfer.
 While that is substantially lower than the interest rate you will likely pay if you keep the balance on your current card, it is still an expense that you may not want to pay.

-In some instances, you can negotiate with your new credit card issuer to have the fee reduced or eliminated.
-Here are a few tips that may help you find success when negotiating:
+Sometimes, you can negotiate with your credit card issuer to lower or waive the fee.
+Here are some tips that could help you succeed in these negotiations:

 If all else fails, you can either decide to apply for a different credit card, pay the balance transfer fee with your card of choice, or consider another option for eliminating your debt.
 This could include a consolidation loan or personal loan that rolls all of your debts — credit card or otherwise — into one loan.